Alexi-Micinski/kickstarter-analysis/README.md

 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/106785377/179427014-8ade879b-ecec-4edc-8b6c-98673714d5fd.png)

 The most successful outcomes based on goal amount, or highest percentage successful, is for goals below 4,999 and between 35,000 and 44,999 dollars.
+There were no canceled play fundraisers.

 ### Challenges and Difficulties Encountered